ildar/writer2latex/source/distro/Readme.txt

-Writer2LaTeX version 1.3.2 (alpha test release)
+Writer2LaTeX version 1.4 (beta test release)
 ===============================================

-This is the distribution of Writer2LaTeX version 1.3.2 alpha
+This is the distribution of Writer2LaTeX version 1.4 beta

 Latest version can be found at the web site http://writer2latex.sourceforge.net